theovidal/raspi-gpio-rb/README.md

 A GPIO pin is defined with three things :

-- a pin number (the number of total pins depend on your Raspberry model)
+- a pin number (the number of total pins depend on your Raspberry model - please, visit the [pinout guide](https://pinout.xyz/))
 - a direction (in or out)
 - a value (low or high)